| ORGANIZATION: BYLAWS

 to time deem necessary.
 The Officers of the Board shall be elected from the Board of

-The Officers shall be elected by the Board members of the Corporation from its own
+Directors.
+Section 2.
+Election The Officers shall be elected by the Board members of the Corporation from its own

 membership during the February meeting of the Board of Directors.
 The Secretary will be

+responsible for the conduct of the election.
 A call for nominations and subsequent elections will commence in November, prior to the February AGM

 where voting will be done by electronic means,